****** Deutsch Hier******

 “Pachamama”, mixed-media performance: Kamalanetra Hung and Felipe González Berrios

-Guest Exhibition at the MIGRANTENNALE: KUNST GRENZENLOS
+Guest at the MIGRANTENNALE: KUNST GRENZENLOS

 The Idea of “Migration as Aesthetics”: